tomkaith13/Article_Classifier/README.md

 # News Article Classifier using LLMs and DSPy
+## Summary
+This is a simple classifier that takes a news webpage, parses all the paragraphs and sends the content to an LLM along with a user designated person of interest.
+The idea is to classify how this Person of Interest is portrayed in the news article.

 ## Pre-requisites
 - Uses [Ollama](https://ollama.com/) to run LLM locally and go easy on the wallet and the cost of time/latency.
 - Uses [DSPy](https://dspy.ai/) to use programming—rather than prompting large language models.